dallinn/rubycrm/README.md

 # Customer relationship management (CRM) built with Ruby on Rails

-This project demonstrates knowledge of MVC, OOP, Ruby, and Ruby on Rails, along with a few other technolgoies, libraries, and gems.
+This project demonstrates knowledge of MVC, OOP, Ruby, and Ruby on Rails, along with a few other technologies, libraries, and gems.

 ### Progress and todo: